jnbolsen/ezarr/README.md

   field: `chmod -R 775 "%F/"`.
 - You'll have to add indexers in Prowlarr by hand.
 Use Prowlarrs settings to connect it to the other -arr apps.

-## FAQ

-### Why do I need to set some settings myself, can that be added?
-Some settings, particularly for the Servarr suite, are set in databases.
-While it *might* be possible to interact with this database after creation, I'd rather not touch these.
-It's not that difficult to set them yourself, and quite difficult to do it automatically.
-For other containers, configuration files are automatically generated, so these are more easily edited, but I currently don't believe this is worth the effort.

-On top of the above, connecting the containers above would mean setting a password and creating an API key for all of them.
-This would lead to everyone using Ezarr having the same API key and user/ password combination.
-Personally, I'd rather trust users to figure this out on their own rather than trusting them to change these passwords and keys.